Margaret Thatcher's death puts Cameron's leadership in spotlight

 Burns recounted how a taxi driver had told him there hadn't been a good premier since Thatcher, an assessment he said Thatcher shared.
 Cameron laughed, but it was an awkward moment for him.

-Unlike Thatcher, Cameron is hamstrung by having to govern in coalition with another party, the more centrist Liberal Democrats.
+Unlike Thatcher, Cameron is hamstrung by having to govern in coalition with another party, the more centrist Lib Dems.

 But Cameron has also deliberately tried to soften an image of the Conservatives as the 'nasty party' - an image bequeathed by Thatcher's abrasive style and her determination to smash the collectivist post-war consensus that she saw as the root of Britain's ills.